 The National School Chaplaincy Program is a federally-funded program operated by state and territory education departments.
+The program enables youth workers to work in schools.
 Education departments typically enter into contracts with providers, under which the provider will provide a chaplain to work at a school under the direction of the school principal.

 In 2018, the RSA provided support to a non-religious school chaplain, Juliette Armstrong, to bring a discrimination claim against a chaplaincy provider organisation and the Victorian Department of Education and Training.
 When Juliette’s contract expired, she was unable to find another school chaplain job because all the jobs currently advertised required applicants to be Christian, even though the jobs were for placements in government schools.

 Juliette commenced proceedings in the Victorian Civil and Administrative Tribunal (VCAT) arguing that the provider had contravened Victoria’s laws against religious discrimination and that the Victorian Department of Education and Training had contravened Victoria’s laws against authorising or assisting religious discrimination.
 The case settled.

 In early 2019, the Victorian Department of Education and Training changed its chaplains policy documentation to expressly provide that non-religious people are eligible to be employed as school chaplains.